-They are both well-balanced dogs, and with the large square heads and muzzles, and their defined muscles, in the Am Staff more so, they have a combination that gives them their powerful appearance.
-It is also common for them both to have their ears cropped, again, this adds to their mean exterior.
-If they aren’t cropped, their ears are normally either rose-shaped or half pricked.
+They are both well-balanced dogs, and with the large square heads and muzzles and their defined muscles, in the Am Staff more so, they have a combination that gives them their powerful appearance.
+It is also common for them both to have their ears cropped.
+Again, this adds to their mean exterior.
+Their ears are normally either rose-shaped or half-pricked if they aren’t cropped.

 Both the Am Staff and the Pitbull are available in a variety of colors.
 Generally, kennel clubs will not accept black and tan or liver in the Am Staff, and white that covers 80% or more of his body is not encouraged, and merle is not accepted.

 The Pitbull is welcome to be any color except merle.
 The red nose variant is the second-rarest color, followed by the blue nose.
 The merle gene has recently made its way into the gene pool from outbreeding, and so despite the increase in popularity, this is not a traditional color in either breed.

-It is also common for them both to have different color patches across their body.
-Of course, neither of these dogs are accepted if they are albino.
+It is also common for them to have different color patches across their bodies.
+Of course, neither of these dogs is accepted if they are albino.
 Their coats are both short, smooth, and shiny.
 This tight coat enhances their muscular frame.
-For further information on their appearance, the AKC provides the full Am Staff breed standards, and the UKC provides the full Pitbull breed standards.
+The AKC provides the full Am Staff breed standards for further information on their appearance, and the UKC provides the full Pitbull breed standards.

-The most common question asked by those who don’t know either breed is ‘are they vicious?’.
-The answer is no, they are not inherently vicious.
+The most common question for those who are not familiar with either breed is ‘are they vicious?’
+The answer is no. They are not inherently vicious.
 As the famous saying goes, a dog is just as good as its owner.
 In reality, the Am Staff and the Pitbull are no more vicious than a Chihuahua.
 It is entirely dependent on their upbringing and their owners.